 I've been arguing with Joe Hinman on the topic of my previous post.
 The issue at hand was the accusation that atheists employ "God of the Gaps" reasoning, as espoused by Mikey at Shadow to Light.
 I concluded that Mikey's assertion is just a case of "I know you are but what am I?"
 My major point is that if a naturalist becomes convinced that God is real, it would be because of undeniable evidence that can't be explained by naturalism.
-God of the Gaps belief, on the other hand, relies on a lack of evidence, It simply assumes that God as the default explanation for anything where a full scientific explanation is lacking.
-There doesn't have to be any evidence of supernatural phenomena to support God of the Gaps belief.
+God of the Gaps belief, on the other hand, relies on a lack of evidence.
+It simply assumes that God is the default explanation for anything where a full scientific explanation is lacking.
+There doesn't have to be any evidence of supernatural phenomena (and in fact there isn't) to support God of the Gaps belief.

 Hinman has taken issue with much of what I had to say about this topic.
 To respond in detail to what I said, he has made a post of his own in one of his many blogs, called Atheistwatch.
 I would like to answer all of the points he raises, but his posts are so long and rambling, lacking in cogency, and filled with fallacies and misunderstandings, that it is impractical for me to address them all.
 I could spend all week trying, but I have a life.
 So I'll limit myself to some of the most salient points that he makes.

 The central theme of Hinman's response is that atheists have a gross misunderstanding of what science is.
 This is what he calls the "Fortress of Facts", and in fact Hinman has written about this previously, here (part 1) and here (part 2).
 It is the notion that atheists don't understand science.
 They think of science as simple a pile of facts, and don't realize that it involves testing hypotheses.